 - 6.1 A risk assessment related to the issue and recommendations has been undertaken, in compliance with the Council's decision-making risk management guidance. - 6.2 A key risk is that the scheme displaces traffic and has a negative impact on other parts of the transport network.
-Traffic monitoring will therefore be carried out at set intervals post implementation to evaluate any impact on the network. - 6.3 One of the other key risks is revenue reversion should the scheme be prevented from becoming permanent.
-In addition to the revenue reversion there is the reputational damage that would occur from removal of the scheme and associated rectification of the installation site to its original state. - 6.4 Another risk is the opportunity cost if we don't proceed with the commencement of the ETRO process, as this could have an impact on the wider FBC for Liveable Neighbourhood delivery.
+Traffic monitoring will therefore be carried out at set intervals post implementation to evaluate any impact on the network. - 6.3 Another key risk is revenue reversion should the scheme be prevented from becoming permanent.
+In addition to the revenue reversion cost, there is the reputational damage that would occur from removal of the scheme and associated rectification of the installation site to its original state. - 6.4 Another risk is the opportunity cost if the ETRO decision-making process is not commenced, as this could be an impact on the wider FBC and future Liveable Neighbourhood project delivery.
 The mitigation for this is to proceed with the ETRO process within the 18-month deadline referred to in para 4.1.